 I politely told them I was no longer accepting work and spent the week hunting for my own clients.

 I secured 3 new ones who were easy to work with, stress-free and I didn’t have to pay any commission.

 It’s ok to turn away low paid jobs or jobs from frustrating clients/agencies because of time= money.

-I hope this has answered all your questions about how to become an editor.
+I hope this has answered all your questions on how to become a proofreader online

 Any other questions I haven’t cleared up?

 Shoot them in the comments below and I’ll answer them when I can !